 ABC Training Center in NYC

-ABC Training Center is approved by the NY State Department of Education to issue a Patient Care Technician to certified nursing assistant (CNA) graduates from any school in the State.
+ABC Training Center is approved by the NY State Department of Education to issue a Patient Care Technician to Licensed Nursing Assistant (LNA) graduates from any school in the State.
 Students seeking an Patient Care Technician(PCT) certificate from all walks of life look to us.
 We are a leader in PCT training in NYC—the process works as follows.

-The CNA graduates will present their certificates of completion and take the EKG/Phlebotomy program at ABC Training Center.
+The Nurse Aide graduates will present their License of completion and take the EKG/Phlebotomy program at ABC Training Center.
 ABC will then issue the PCT certificate at the successful completion of the training program, a process for PCT Training NYC students have relied upon to get ahead.
 Subsequently, PCT graduates will be allowed to take the National Health Career Certification exam at ABC and will be allowed to attend the review class for this exam at no charge.